Get Video Assessment

 And that clarity does not come from a price list.
 It comes from three things:

-2. Perception: Your visual appearance — logo, website, social media, proposals — tells a story.
-Either that story says “this is someone who knows what they’re doing” or it says “could be anyone.”
+2. Perception: With your visual appearance (logo, website, social media, proposals) you tell a story.
+Either visitors read it as “this is someone who knows what they’re doing” or as “could be anyone.”
 A study by Lucidpress (2019) shows that consistent branding can increase revenue by up to 33%.
-That is not magic — it is the effect of trust through recognition.
+That is not magic.
+Clients trust you when they recognise you, and they recognise you when you stay consistent.

-3. Consistency: Not just appearing professional once, but every time.
-Every touchpoint — from the first Google result to the proposal to the invoice — must send the same message.
-Inconsistency creates uncertainty.
+3. Consistency: Appearing professional once is not enough.
+Every time.
+At every touchpoint (from the first Google result to the proposal to the invoice) you must send the same message.
+When you are inconsistent, clients get uncertain.
 And uncertain clients negotiate.

 The Price Negotiation Starts Before You Open Your Mouth